nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-DeletePost.md

 Create the method that will delete an item from the database.
 Keep in mind, just like the `POST`, once the data is updated in the API we need to update the state of the data in our app.

+**NOTE** Our posts has a userId.
+JSON-SERVER is looking to match that with the users resource in the database.
+If your post's userId is not found, errors will occur.
+Make sure the user for the post exists.

 > scripts/data/DataManager.js

 ```js